Articles of Confederation Summary

-As the delegates to the Second Continental Congress were drafting the Declaration of Independence, they were also developing a plan for unifying the thirteen colonies to defeat Great Britain.
-In the summer of 1776, a committee composed of one delegate from each colony drafted the Articles of Confederation, America’s first constitution.
-Although the document created a weak central government compared to the federal government established by the current Constitution, the Articles successfully created a “firm league of friendship” that guided the emerging nation through its fledgling years.
+As the delegates to the Second Continental Congress were drafting the Declaration of Independence, they were also developing a plan for unifying the 13 Colonies to defeat Great Britain.
+In the summer of 1776, a committee composed of one delegate from each colony drafted the Articles of Confederation — America’s first constitution.
+Although the document created a weak central government compared to the federal government established by the current Constitution, the Articles successfully created a “firm league of friendship” that guided the new nation through its early years.

 - On June 11, 1776, the Second Continental Congress appointed a committee, composed of one representative from each colony, to draft a document forming a confederation of the 13 colonies.

 - The Articles of Confederation were adopted by Congress on November 15, 1777.

 - The Articles went into effect when they were ratified by the 13th and final state (Maryland) on March 1, 1781.

 - In May 1787, following events such as Shays’ Rebellion, a convention was held in Philadelphia to revise the Articles.
 However, the convention resulted in the United States Constitution.

 - The Articles were replaced by the Constitution on March 4, 1789.